Murder of Adriana Marines: Murder

 On the afternoon of September 27, 1997, Marines' uncle, Narciso ‘Ted’ Cuellar, allegedly went to his girlfriend's house and turned violent, striking the woman various times.
 Upon learning about the beating that Cuellar supposedly administered to his mother, John Richard Baltazar, also known plainly as John Baltazar, armed himself with a gun and sought out his friend, Johnny Gonzalez.
 According to police records, the pair of friends went to the Marineses' home to shoot Narciso Cuellar to avenge the abuse he had allegedly administered to Baltazar's mother.

 Narciso Cuellar was known to often stay at his sister's house and usually lay down or slept on a bed on the porch, but that night he was not in the house.
 Adriana Marines and her 10-year-old cousin Vanessa were using the bed to watch a video of Sleeping Beauty instead.
-Baltazar arrived and, according to his own admission, he began shooting in the dark, as the house's lights had apparently been turned off.
+According to his own admission, Baltazar arrived and began shooting in the dark, as the house's lights had apparently been turned off.
 Some reports point out that Baltazar aggressively kicked down the Marines' home's front door before starting to shoot.
-He struck Adriana Marines twice in her head, and her cousin Vanessa once in her chest.
+He struck Adriana Marines twice in her head and her cousin Vanessa once in her chest.
 Vanessa Marines was able to survive, but never fully recovered from her chest wound as the bullet had to be left there by doctors, and it seemed to be moving towards her vertebrae, with the medics that have attended her since hoping that it can be removed later on.
 Adriana Marines, meanwhile, died instantly.
 Her father, Arturo, was also shot twice but survived along with Marines' mother, Matilda.